 Your caregiver comes from our pool of professionally selected, screened, trained, supervised, and frequently licensed skilled care workers.
 These individuals perform personal care and household duties for clients who have difficulty performing activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
 Nurses and therapists are also available for any medical needs that may arise.

-Q: How quickly can Abcor Home Health, Inc. start services?
+Q: How quickly can Abcor Home Health start services?

-Home care services can be started within a 48 hour period or even the same day that services are requested.
+Home care services can be started within a 48 hour period or even the same day that services are requested to attend to high acuity cases.

 Q: How can I start services?